A legacy of service that goes back to the founding of the country

 In recognition of its longstanding friendship with the United States, the Nation seeks to honor members of the armed forces with a range of activities throughout the year.
 This includes a Veterans Day celebration, job recruitment programs and meaningful partnerships with veterans organizations.

-The Oneida Indian Nation gives back to veterans through strategic collaborations as well, including a long-time partnership with the Fort Drum Army Base.
 Together, they host special events and organize a yearly Toys for Tots drive for local children in need.
 The local nonprofit, Feed Our Vets – Utica Pantry, is a long-time participant at the Veterans recognition event and has been a recipient of donations to assist with its program activities for area vets.
+The Nation also works with the charity, Cell Phones for Soldiers, which provides communication services to active-duty service members and veterans.

 As one of the largest employers in Central New York, the Oneida Indian Nation recognizes that individuals with military experience have a wide range of skills to offer, and it actively welcomes veterans to its workforce.
+More than two dozen veterans and active-duty personnel work for the Nation and are represented in nearly every department.

-Operations Manager, YBR Casino & Sports Book
+David Ernenwein (Turtle Clan) Operations Manager, YBR Casino & Sports Book